Kadıköy: Architecture

 Kadıköy has many houses from the Ottoman and some from Roman period which are hidden in its side streets.
 Some of them have been turned into cafés, pubs and restaurants, particularly serving seafood and rest of them waiting for restoration.
 Yeldeğirmeni is an important neighbourhood in terms of architecture.

 Sport

-The district is home to the major Turkish multi-sport club Fenerbahçe SK and their football stadium, the Şükrü Saracoğlu Stadium.
+The district is home to the major Turkish powerhouse, multi-sport club Fenerbahçe S.K. and their football stadium, the Şükrü Saracoğlu Stadium.
+It is the neighborhood where Fenerbahçe was founded.
+Kadıköy is also the area where the first football match in the Ottoman Empire was played.
 Following important victories, all neighbourhoods of Kadıköy are crowded with celebrating people.
 The stadium hosted the 2009 UEFA Cup Final.
 The area also has a rugby union team, Kadıköy Rugby, which was the first official rugby club in Turkey.

-The multi-purpose arena of Caferağa Sport Hall, located in the center of Kadıköy's shopping district, is home to the basketball teams of Alpella (men team) and Fenerbahçe İstanbul (women team), volleyball teams (Fenerbahçe Men's Volleyball and Fenerbahçe Women's Volleyball).
+The multi-purpose arena of Caferağa Sport Hall, located in the center of Kadıköy's shopping district, is home to the basketball teams of Alpella (men team) and Fenerbahçe Istanbul (women team), volleyball teams (Fenerbahçe Men's Volleyball and Fenerbahçe Women's Volleyball).

 The district was also home to KadıköySpor, a basketball club that evolved into the current top-level club Anadolu Efes.

 Religion

-Kadıköy has been always a place with population belonging to the three main religions, Islam, Christianity and Judaism.
-There are still many examples of mosques, Greek or Armenian churches and synagogues, as with the rest of İstanbul.
-The city is the see of the Metropolis of Chalcedon, one of the four remaining metropolises of the Ecumenical Patriarchate of Constantinople in Turkey today.
+Kadıköy has been always a place with population belonging to the three Abrahamic religions: Judaism, Christianity, and Islam.
+There are still many examples of mosques, Greek and Armenian Orthodox churches, and Ottoman–Jewish synagogues, as with the rest of Istanbul.

-Hemdat Israel Synagogue, situated in Yeldeğirmeni neighbourhood close to Haydarpaşa Terminal, is one of the oldest Jewish houses of prayer in İstanbul.
+The town serves as the Holy See for the Metropolis of Chalcedon, one of the four remaining metropolises of the Ecumenical Patriarchate of Constantinople in Turkey today.
+Hemdat Israel Synagogue, situated in Yeldeğirmeni neighbourhood close to Haydarpaşa Terminal, is one of the oldest Jewish houses of prayer in Istanbul.